igloo-project/igloo-doc/source/usage/howtos/UI-Displaying-Collections.md

 ##### Other cases (service method call or non-search `IQuery`)

  * If your query uses paging (with an offset and a limit), you'd better define a `IDataProvider`.
 A good place to start is `LoadableDetachableDataProvider`, which you should try extending.
-Also, see [UI-Models](UI-Models.html) for more information on `LoadableDetachableDataProvider` and its caveats.
+Also, see {ref}`UI-Models <ui-models>` for more information on `LoadableDetachableDataProvider` and its caveats.
  * If your query has no paging feature, you may simply define your own `IModel<WhateverCollectionType<T>>`.
 A good place to start is `LoadableDetachableModel`, which you should try extending.
-Also, see [UI-Models](UI-Models.html) for more information on `LoadableDetachableModel` and its caveats.
+Also, see {ref}`UI-Models <ui-models>` for more information on `LoadableDetachableModel` and its caveats.

 ## Renderers